dadoonet/fscrawler/README.md

 metadata raw fields: a field which is first detected as a date but is getting for another document a value like "in the seventies".
 In such a case, you could imagine forcing the mapping or defining an index mapping template.

+Note that dots in metadata names will be replaced by a `:`.
+For example `PTEX.Fullbanner` will be indexed as `PTEX:Fullbanner`.

 # Disabling file size field

 By default, FS crawler will create a field to store the original file size in octets.